garden-io/garden/docs/reference/commands.md

 # All module configs in the project.
 moduleConfigs:
-  - # The schema version of this module's config (currently not used).
+  - # The schema version of this config (currently not used).
     apiVersion:

     kind: